 A. Fabricated Deadlines Should be Pushed Back On – It is very common for a term sheet to end with something like “this term sheet will expire on [date that is 48 hours away].”
 That deadline is very rarely real.
 It’s just there to let you know that the VC expects you to move quickly.

 It is unreasonable to sit on a VC’s term sheet for weeks without good reason.
 By the time they’ve offered you a term sheet, they’ve likely put in some real time diligencing your company, and the last thing they want is for you to take their term sheet and then “shop” it around to their competitor firms to create a bidding war.
 Doing so is not how the relationship works, and will almost certainly burn your deal.
-So expecting you to move somewhat quickly in negotiating and then signing is fair, but if a VC is pressuring you with anything remotely like “this needs to be signed in 24/48 hours, or the deal’s gone,” what you have there is a clear picture of the kind of power politics this VC is going to play in your long-term relationship.
+So expecting you to move somewhat quickly in negotiating and then signing is fair, but if a VC is pressuring you with anything remotely like “this needs to be signed in 24/48 hours, or the deal’s gone,” what you have there is a clear picture of the kind of power games this VC is going to play in your long-term relationship.

 Move quickly and be respectful, but make sure you’re given enough time to consult with your advisors to fully grasp what you are getting into.
 It should be in everyone’s interest to avoid surprises long-term.